 Please click here

-As per IPF Constitution: 14.9 Participating in Non-IPF Competition
+As per IPF BY-Laws: 15.8 Participating in Non-IPF Events

 If you are a member of another federation at the time of joining APU you are to provide details of your other affiliation on the membership application form.

 If you join another federation while you are a member of APU you are to provide details of your affiliation to the board by emailing firstname.lastname@example.org